A Leading Chicago Auto Accident Law Firm

 - $20,000 of property damage insurance

-Even worse, despite the mandatory insurance law, some Illinois drivers operate without any car insurance at all.
-A study undertaken by the Insurance Research Council estimates that 1-in-8 drivers across the nation are uninsured.
-Similarly, estimates for Illinois have the ratio of drivers without insurance at 15%.
+Even worse, despite the mandatory insurance law, some Illinois drivers refuse to buy car insurance.
+A study undertaken by the Insurance Research Council estimates that one in eight drivers across the nation has no insurance.
+Similarly, estimates for Illinois have the ratio of drivers without insurance at 15 percent.

-Let’s say you are in a car accident.
-Further, the at-fault driver has minimum or no auto insurance.
-In this case, there could be too little or no insurance coverage from the at-fault driver to cover the claim.
+If the at-fault driver in your car collision has minimum or no auto insurance, there can be too little or no insurance coverage from the at-fault driver to cover the claim.

-If you have been wise enough to purchase auto insurance of your own, it should include Uninsured Motorist and Underinsured Motorist Coverage.
-Here, your lawyer can pursue a uninsured motorist claim or an underinsured motorist claim against your own auto policy.
-These are often referred to as UM and UIM claims.
+If your auto insurance includes Uninsured Motorist (UM) and Underinsured Motorist (UIM) coverage, your lawyer can pursue an uninsured motorist claim or an underinsured motorist claim against your auto policy.

-On the other hand, UM and UIM claims often settle quickly.
-Further, you can sometimes collect more money while spending less on costs.
+On the other hand, UM and UIM claims often settle quickly, so you can sometimes collect more money while spending less on costs.

 - Who is at fault

 - The amount of insurance coverage available to pay on the claim